Kansas hospitals seek traveling nurses amid COVID surge - NewsBreak

 Kansas hospitals seek traveling nurses amid COVID surge

 TOPEKA, Kan.
 (AP) — Kansas hospitals are clamoring for traveling nurses as the number of COVID-19 patients rises to levels last seen in January.
 The state had 407 open travel nurse positions as of Monday, according to data from Aya Healthcare, a leading travel nursing agency.
-Employers are willing to pay big dollars, with advertised positions in Kansas and Missouri topping $5,600 a week, The Kansas City Star reports.www.sfgate.com
+The Kansas City Star reports that advertised positions in Kansas and Missouri top $5,600 a week.
+The Kansas Hospital Association has floated several options to address demand, including additional funding to offset the cost to retain and recruit staff.
+The director of the Kansas State Nurses Association said nurses are making three times more traveling than they could in a regular job.abc17news.com

 Comments / 0